Alexine Tinne: Africa

+Some photographs by Alexine Tinne

 Sahara and death

-In January 1869, she again made an attempt to reach the Touaregs.
+In January 1869, Tinne again made an attempt to reach the Touaregs.
 She started from Tripoli with a caravan, with the intention of traveling to Lake Chad, followed by Wadai, Darfur and Kordofan before reaching the upper Nile.
 In Murzuq, she met the German explorer Gustav Nachtigal, with whom she intended to cross the desert.
 As Nachtigal wanted to go to the Tibesti Mountains first, she set out for the South on her own.
 Her caravan advanced slowly.
 Due to her diseases (attacks of gout and inflammation of her eyes), she was not able to maintain order in her group.

 In the early morning of 1 August, on the route from Murzuk to Ghat, she was murdered together with two Dutch sailors in her party, allegedly by Tuareg people in league with her escort.
-According to statements at the trial in Tripoli in December 1869 – January 1870, two blows of a sword—one in her neck, one on one of her hands—made her collapse.
+According to statements at the trial in Tripoli in December 1869–January 1870, two blows of a sword — one in her neck, one on one of her hands — made her collapse.
 They left her to bleed to death.

 There are several theories as to the motive, none of them proven.
 One is that her guides believed that her iron water tanks were filled with gold.
 It is also possible that her death came as a result of an internal political conflict between local Tuareg chiefs.
-Another explorer, Erwin von Bary, who visited the same area in the 1870s, met participants of the assault and learned that it had been a blow against the "great old man" of the Northern Tuaregs, Ikhenukhen, who was to be removed from his powerful position, and the means was to be the killing of the Christians—just to prove that Ikhenukhen was too weak to protect travelers.
+Another explorer, Erwin von Bary, who visited the same area in the 1870s, met participants of the assault and learned that it had been a blow against the "great old man" of the Northern Tuaregs, Ikhenukhen, who was to be removed from his powerful position, and the means was to be the killing of the Christians — just to prove that Ikhenukhen was too weak to protect travelers.
 Given the internal strife among the Northern Tuareg that lasted until the Ottoman occupation of the Fezzan Province (Southern Libya), this version is the most probable explanation of the otherwise unmotivated massacre.

+Legacy

-It was believed her collections of ethnographic specimens in Liverpool were destroyed in 1941 during a bombing raid.
+It was believed that Tinne's collections of ethnographic specimens in Liverpool were destroyed in 1941 during a bombing raid.
 The church built in her memory in The Hague was similarly destroyed.
 Recent research revealed however that around 75% (over 100 objects) of her ethnographic collection survived the air raid.
-Besides their value as a document of her two Sudan journeys, her collection, together with the contemporary one of Heuglin at Stuttgart (the Linden Museum), represent rare specimens of an early date belonging to material cultures in Sudan.
+Besides their value as a document of her two Sudan journeys, her collection, drawings, the majority of her photographs are at The Hague museum together some of the contemporary ones of Heuglin at Stuttgart (the Linden Museum), represent rare specimens of unverified (no provenance) of an early date belonging to material cultures in Sudan whoever took them.

-A small marker near Juba in Sudan commemorating the Nile explorers of the 19th century bears her name, as well as a window plaque in Tangiers.
+A small marker near Juba in Sudan commemorating the Nile explorers of the 19th century bears Tinne's name, as well as a window plaque in Tangiers.
 Many of her remaining papers, including most of her letters from Africa, are stored at the National Archive in The Hague.
 Her photographs are at the National Archive and the Municipal Archive of The Hague.